Harmony-Pay/harmonypay-gateway-self-hosted/README.md

 - No redirection to 3rd parties or iframes
 - Use any crypto wallet you want
 - Automagically detect unique payments using one wallet address
-- Hierarchically deterministic (HD) wallet support
 - 1-Click payment buttons, MetaMask, One Wallet, etc.
 - Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat or stablecoins
 - Donations widget shortcode generator
 - Tor support
 - 0-conf (mempool) support for some coins
-- Take MCC for a test ride by visiting our <a href="https://harmonypay.swaps.vision/">Demo Store</a>

 ### eCommerce platforms supported